Tiger-Jython/jython/README.md

 - **Emulation of Python 3 syntax and behaviour:**
   This emulation of Python 3 behaviour is rather limited and superficial.
 This is _not_ Jython 3!
-However, TigerJython is an educational environment and our aim is to backport enough of Python 3 so that beginners can start with current syntax until a full Jython 3 version becomes ready.
+However, TigerJython is an educational environment, and our aim is to backport enough of Python 3 so that beginners can start with current syntax until a full Jython 3 version becomes ready.